Common Questions About ADHD & Productivity Coaching

 My role is not to tell you what to do, but to help you examine your thinking, clarify your priorities, and determine what makes sense for you.
 I ask questions, reflect patterns, and help you translate insight into practical next steps.

 Coaching assumes you are capable and resourceful.
-The work is not about outsourcing decisions, but about strengthening your ability to make them with clarity and confidence.
+The work is not about outsourcing decisions, but about strengthening your ability to make them with clarity.

 -